john-royal/alchemy-docs-astro/src/content/docs/providers/aws/control.md

+---
+title: Managing AWS Resources with Cloud Control API
+description: Learn how to use Alchemy's AWS Cloud Control API integration to manage any AWS resource with a unified interface.
+---

 # AWS Cloud Control API

 The AWS Cloud Control API integration in Alchemy provides a unified interface for managing AWS resources using the [AWS Cloud Control API](https://aws.amazon.com/cloudcontrol/).
 This integration allows you to create, read, update, and delete any AWS resource that is supported by CloudFormation, using a consistent and type-safe interface.